 Let’s backtrack about two years ago.
 We had just purchased our land and our house was under contract in Raleigh.
 We knew we were making the move to Michigan, so our hunt for housing began in the Traverse City vicinity.
 We knew we wanted to be close to town, not necessarily in town because we had two dogs and a baby and wanted something quiet.
 We didn’t care whether the place was furnished or not.
 Our list was pretty simple.
 The moment we knew we would be moving I began hunting.
 I called apartment complexes, I went to rental showings, I did everything to find us a place that would take our family.
 In the process, places were quickly eliminated either because someone else was better qualified (aka didn’t have pets or kids) or the cost was just too high.
 It was completely discouraging.
 We had no idea where we would live.
 The housing in the area had little to no options year-round.
 It was an intense challenge we didn’t expect to experience.
 It was the first time I became aware of the challenge our community is facing with affordable housing.
+Tmw Maxwell takes the stress out of finding the right school for your child If you’re a parent looking for a neighborhood with a variety of learning opportunities.

 Thankfully, we had friends that offered up a situation where we lived in one of their two homes depending on the season.
 It was great for us, and for them.
 We felt lucky in the process knowing the stories from friends who were just trying to find decent housing at an affordable price for their families.
 Not to mention how difficult it was for people working at restaurants or coffee shops in the area while they hunted for another job.
 The crazy thing is it has only gotten worse here as people share spaces because it is the most affordable way to get by.
 And this is if they are lucky.
 The challenges are overwhelming as our area expands dramatically and tourism increases.
 Supply is far from meeting demand here in Traverse City and the surrounding areas.

-Normally, I don’t get too open about talking about things like this here on the blog, but as someone who is moving toward hiring people in the coming year or two, I am becoming increasingly aware of the need for affordable housing in our town.
+Normally, I don’t get too open about talking about things like this here on the blog, but as someone who is moving toward hiring people in the coming year or two, I am becoming increasingly aware of the need for affordable housing, such as custom modular homes, in our town.
 It is a challenge to many business owners who want quality staff to serve their customers.
 The demand for housing here is rather insane these days and some people would compare what is happening to other second-tier cities, but Traverse City is a little interesting and different.
 Here we have a deep seasonality to the way our town ebbs and flows.
 May is a time of evacuation for those that are in winter rentals.
 Those houses that were rented all winter are becoming monthly and weekly rentals for the height of the seasons here.
 We also are seeing an increase in tourists, which is helping to grow businesses, wineries, agriculture, food culture, and more.
 The downside is now our town is beginning to see a lack of housing available for staff both seasonally and year-round to accommodate the demands of tourism and the increase in population over the years.
 A rather crazy cycle of housing.
 In fact, we even are housing friends over the summer because they lost their rental for summer visitors and they cannot find anything else that is affordable enough to make it worth it for them.
 I get it!

 If you live in Michigan you know how amazing Traverse City and the surrounding area is.
 Traverse City was rated as the #1 Midwest Town in America by Midwest Living and for good reason.
 Between unbelievable beaches and an abundance of local food and drinks this little place is like a slice of heaven…yes even in the dead of winter.
 Life is simple here for sure, but it isn’t exactly easy on your wallet if you are wanting to rent or even buy.
 It isn’t slowing down either.